-A 529 plan, also known as a qualified tuition program or QTP, is one of the most efficient ways to save for higher education today.
-The flexibility and unique benefits of 529 plans, allow accountholders to cope with the rising costs of a college education, while remaining very much in control of their money.
+Also known as a qualified tuition program or QTP, a 529 plan is one of the most efficient ways to save for higher education offered today.
+The flexibility and unique benefits of 529 plans allow accountholders to cope with the rising costs of a college education, while remaining very much in control of their money.

 Children grow up fast, and the cost of a college education keeps growing too.
 Fortunately, 529 plans provide a great way to start saving for the expenses associated with a college education.

 Not only are Section 529 plans an excellent way to fund a child's future college expenses, but they're also an important estate planning tool.
-In fact, for wealthier families, a 529 plan offers excellent opportunities to transfer wealth as part of your overall estate plans.
+In fact, for wealthier families, a 529 plan offers excellent opportunities to transfer wealth as part of an overall estate strategy.

 If you've ever felt helpless against the rising cost of college tuition, you're not alone.
 Fortunately, there is an answer to this problem in the form of 529 plans, which offer individuals saving for college a prepaid tuition option.
-That's great news for investors looking to lock in the cost of college tuition because it provides their children with a large choice of private colleges and universities.
+That's great news for parent-investors looking to lock in the cost of college tuition, since it provides their children with a large choice of private colleges and universities.

-If you're saving for college, then the federal government provides tax breaks that help ease the burden.
+The federal government provides a number of tax breaks that can help ease the financial burden of families saving for college.
 One of the ways to take advantage of these breaks is by opening a Coverdell Education Savings Account, or Coverdell ESA.
-You might remember the Coverdell when it was called an Education IRA, but it has a new name and some new rules too.
+At one time these were referred to as Education IRAs, but the Coverdell has a new name and some new rules too.